My restaurant is unprofitable. How do I fix it?

 At the core of a restaurant’s success are several essential KPIs (key performance indicators) that can often dictate how well, or badly the business performs.
 To turn things around, these metrics should be a business’s guiding light:

-The target Gross Profit Margin should be in the region of 70–72% which tends to happen when businesses approach the revenue of £50,000 per month.
+- Gross Profit Margins: the target Gross Profit Margin should be in the region of 70–72% which tends to happen when businesses approach the revenue of £50,000 per month.
 Once achieved, these margins are manageable—but only with tight control over key costs, like ingredients and labour.

-Trim wastage, manage staffing wisely, and ensure your back-of-house operations run efficiently.
+- Cost Control: trim wastage, manage staffing wisely, and ensure your back-of-house operations run efficiently.
 Every saved penny adds to your bottom line.

 The figure above demonstrates the relationship between EBITDA margins and monthly revenue for small and medium-sized restaurants and cafes, highlighting profitability trends with scale.